ajeesh875/check_url_status/README.md

 3. Open the Python file `website_status_checker.py` in a text editor.

+4. Save the modifications and close the file.

+5. Open a terminal or command prompt and navigate to the directory containing the program files.

+6. Run the program using the following command: python website_status_checker.py

-4. Modify the following variables according to your needs:
+7. Input the following variables according to your needs:
 - `url`: The URL of the website you want to monitor.
 - `interval`: The time interval between each status check, in seconds.
 - `sender_email`: Your email address for sending the status notifications.